-The Mechatronics Center at the Mechanical Engineering (ME) Department is the only training and research center in Puerto Rico dedicated to study intelligent mechanical and electromechanical systems.
-The center offers training to industry and support for existing ME courses while providing facilities and resources for research in the fields of modeling and computer control of mechanical and electromechanical systems.
+The Mechatronics Center at the Mechanical Engineering (ME) Department is dedicated to study electromechanical systems.
+The center offers training and support to industry and existing ME courses while providing facilities and resources for research in the control of mechanical and electromechanical systems.
 Training facilities are equipped with eight laboratory work stations with basic equipment to perform experiments and projects in mechatronics.
 The center also includes a prototyping laboratory with additional equipment to conduct independent research projects; a design center where students will be able to share ideas and make presentations; and a full-time technician to support the center's activities.
-The prototyping laboratory provides students with access to specialized mechanical, electrical, and software tools for the design and realization of intelligent machines.
+The prototyping laboratory provides students with access to specialized mechanical, electrical, and software tools for the design and realization mechatronics systems.
 The center also utilizes the equipment available in the Manufacturing Processes Laboratory to handle a wide variety of complex projects involving the fusion of mechanics, electronics, and software technologies.

-Dr. Pedro Resto pedroj.resto@upr.edu Mechanical Engineering Department Phone: 787-832-4040 Ext 3719
+Dr. Pedro J. Resto

+pedroj.resto@upr.edu Mechanical Engineering Department

-Mechanical Systems Response Research Laboratory
+Mechanical Response Research Laboratory

-MSRRL is located at the Mechanical Engineering Department and supports research efforts in various areas that focus on mechanical/material component systems in military and civil applications.
-Areas ranging from structural vibration control, material characterization, infrastructure health monitoring and diagnostics to even Micro Electronic Mechanical Systems (MEMS) sensor development and applications are currently being performed.
-MSRRL is supported through research efforts by five faculty members from different departments.
-MSRRL performs research from various government agencies such as DoD, NSF, NSF-EPSCoR, NASA, and private industry with funding currently approaching \$2 million.
-Projects include topics such as:
+The Mechanical Response Research Laboratory is located at the Mechanical Engineering Department and supports research efforts in areas that focus on mechanical/material component systems.
+Areas ranging from structural vibration control, material characterization, infrastructure health monitoring and diagnostics, and anomaly detection in turbine temperature measurement devices have been performed.
+Research that has been funded from various government agencies such as DoD, NSF-EPSCoR, NASA, and private industry has lead to peer review publications and patents.

+Projects topics such as:

-- Characterization of sandwich composite materials used in civil and military stealth applications - Vibration control using shape memory alloysVibration shaker design - Damage detection and health monitoring using neural networks - Flow induced vibrations - Acoustic emission in damage detection and material characterization - Novel dynamic material characterization techniques
+- Characterization of sandwich composite materials - Vibration control using shape memory alloys - Vibration shaker design - Damage detection and health monitoring using neural networks

+- Fluid structure interaction - Novel dynamic material characterization techniques

 The MSRRL laboratory is equipped for research in mechanical/material component systems.
-The laboratory has a laser vibrometer for structural vibration response, several dynamic signal analyzers, acoustic emission equipment, data acquisition equipment, transducers (acceleration, force, and temperature), conditioning amplifiers, power supplies, oscilloscopes, computer facilities and a vacuum system for composite manufacture.
-Contacts:
+The laboratory has a laser vibrometer for structural vibration response, several dynamic signal analyzers, acoustic emission equipment, data acquisition equipment, transducers (acceleration, Laboratory facilities include a laser vibrometer, several electromagnetic shakers with corresponding amplifiers, data acquisition equipment, transducers (acceleration, force, and temperature), conditioning amplifiers, power supplies, oscilloscopes, and computer facilities.

-Dr. David Serrano and Dr. Frederick Just david.serrano@upr.edu Frederick.just@upr.edu Mechanical Engineering Department Phone: 787-832-4040 Ext 3719
+Dr. David Serrano and Dr. Frederick Just david.serrano@upr.edu

+Frederick.just@upr.edu

+Mechanical Engineering Department